duganchen/dosbox/ENHANCEMENTS.md

 ## Soundfont Support

-Specify a General Midi soundfont for DosBox to use.
+Specify a General MIDI soundfont for DosBox to use.
 You no longer need to have FluidSynth running as an ALSA server in the background.

 ### Requirements